MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-delete-reorder.md

 - Use PowerShell to rename the template or delete it.

-    Before you do these actions, sconsider whether other admins or services are using the template and identify it by its current name.
+    Before you do these actions, consider whether other admins or services are using the template and identify it by its current name.
 Delete a template only if you don't need to open documents or emails that were protected by the template.

 For more information about managing protection templates, see [Configuring and managing templates for Azure Information Protection](configure-policy-templates.md).